Baseball in Japan: Industrial baseball

-In Japan, non-professional baseball is known as Shakai-Jin Yakyū (社会人野球, Shakaijinyagu).
+In Japan, non-professional baseball is known as Shakai-Jin Yakyū (社会人野球, Shakaijinyakyuu).

-Amateur baseball leagues exist all over Japan, with many teams sponsored by companies.
+Amateur baseball leagues exist all over Japan, with many teams sponsored by (or being part of) companies.
 Because of that, it is usually referred to in English as Industrial Baseball.
-Amateur baseball is governed by the Japan Amateur Baseball Association (JABA).
+Non-professional baseball is governed by the Japan Amateur Baseball Association (JABA).
 Players on these teams usually are employed by their sponsoring companies and receive salaries as company employees, not as baseball players.
 However, in recent years, JABA has allowed corporate-related teams to have an X number of players that can be hired and paid full-time to just play baseball, thus making it more semi-professional than amateur.

 The best teams in these circuits are determined via tournaments and leagues that lead qualification for three tournaments: the Intercity baseball tournament, the Amateur club national championship and the Industrial League national tournament.
 Corporate teams are allowed to play only the Intercity and the Industrial National Tournaments.

-The level of play in Japanese industrial baseball is very competitive; Industrial League players are often selected to represent Japan in international tournaments when NPB players are not available to play and Major League Baseball players such as Hideo Nomo (Shin-Nitetsu Sakai), Junichi Tazawa (Nippon Oil) and Kosuke Fukudome (Nihon Seimei), have been discovered by professional clubs while playing industrial baseball.
+The level of play in Japanese industrial baseball is very competitive; Industrial League players are often drafted to NPB, are selected to represent Japan in international tournaments when NPB players are not available to play, and Major League Baseball players such as Hideo Nomo (Shin-Nitetsu Sakai), Junichi Tazawa (Nippon Oil) and Kosuke Fukudome (Nihon Seimei), had started their professional careers playing industrial baseball.